AnnuJoshi/data-interview-prep/prep/sql/postgres_theory.md

 - Be mindful of timezone settings if Order_Date_Time includes timezone info (TIMESTAMPTZ), as DATE_TRUNC respects the timezone.
 - Sometimes prevent the use of an index on Order_Date_Time unless you have a functional index on DATE_TRUNC('month', Order_Date_Time)
 - Consider alternative range queries like Order_Date_Time >= '2023-08-01' AND Order_Date_Time < '2023-09-01', which are often more index-friendly.
+- DATE_TRUNC vs EXTRACT - The use of the EXTRACT function in the WHERE clause has the potential to cause severe issues with performance on larger tables.
 </details>

 <details>